-1. Supervisory and regulatory authorities should accelerate the identification of their information needs for supervisory and regulatory purposes to address climate-related risks and work towards identifying, defining, and collecting climate-related data and key metrics that can inform climate risk assessment and monitoring.

-2. Supervisory oversight on financial institutions' governance, processes and controls on climate-related data reported, along with reviews by financial institutions' internal audit function, could strengthen the reliability of data.
-Establishing supervisory expectations addressing these areas would serve as an effective mechanism.

-Where appropriate within jurisdictions' legal and regulatory frameworks, supervisory and regulatory authorities should consider the need for third-party verification to strengthen the reliability of climate-related data, such as on emerging key metrics, that will be relied on by authorities and financial market participants more broadly.
-(Third-party verifications could play an important role also in avoiding greenwashing risks.)

-- 3. To promote further consistency across jurisdictions and sectors, authorities should consider using common definitions (such as those proposed by standard-setting bodies and international bodies) for: (i) physical risk, including both acute and chronic risks; (ii) transition risk, including technological developments, behaviour or social change, and policy changes; and (iii) liability risk, whether separate from or as a subset of physical and transition risk. - 4.
-To the extent that more specific climate-related information is required for supervisory and regulatory objectives above and beyond public disclosures: - authorities should begin with asking financial institutions to report to supervisors qualitative information supplemented with increasingly available quantitative information (including, where full information is not available, use of proxies or estimates); and - as the availability and quality of data and measurement methodologies improve, authorities should move to higher reporting standards and/or mandatory reporting requirements.
+- Supervisory and regulatory authorities should accelerate the identification of their information needs for supervisory and regulatory purposes to address climate-related risks and work towards identifying, defining, and collecting climate-related data and key metrics that can inform climate risk assessment and monitoring. - Supervisory oversight on financial institutions' governance, processes and controls on climate-related data reported, along with reviews by financial institutions' internal audit function, could strengthen the reliability of data.
+Establishing supervisory expectations addressing these areas would serve as an effective mechanism. - Where appropriate within jurisdictions' legal and regulatory frameworks, supervisory and regulatory authorities should consider the need for third-party verification to strengthen the reliability of climate-related data, such as on emerging key metrics, that will be relied on by authorities and financial market participants more broadly.
+Third-party verifications could play an important role also in avoiding greenwashing risks. - 3.
+To promote further consistency across jurisdictions and sectors, authorities should consider using common definitions (such as those proposed by standard-setting bodies and international bodies) for: (i) physical risk, including both acute and chronic risks; (ii) transition risk, including technological developments, behaviour or social change, and policy changes; and (iii) liability risk, whether separate from or as a subset of physical and transition risk. - 4.
+To the extent that more specific climate-related information is required for supervisory and regulatory objectives above and beyond public disclosures: - authorities should begin with asking financial institutions to report to supervisors qualitative information supplemented with increasingly available quantitative information (including, where full information is not available, use of proxies or estimates); and as the availability and quality of data and measurement methodologies improve, authorities should move towards regular standardised regulatory reporting requirements, in a manner proportionate to the nature, size, and risk profile of a financial institution's activities and that takes into account the balance of benefits and costs.